commercetools/commercetools-api-reference/API-GUIDELINE.md

-# API GUIDELINES
+#API GUIDELINES
-This page is a REST API Guidelines for the Backend Team.

 ##Overview
-This Guidelines is to help developers to design APIs:
+These Guidelines aim to help developers to design APIs:

  - simple
  - consistent